tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 Open the [solution file](Activities/06-Stu_Imports/Solved/Core/net_present_value_core.py) and explain the process of performing financial analysis using net present value (NPV):

-- NumPy's built-in NPV function makes it easy to calculate NPV values.
+- NumPy Financial's built-in NPV function makes it easy to calculate NPV values.

 - Each list of cash flows represents a project proposal.